Integrating Microsoft Sentinel

 Triggers: Select the services and event levels (Info, Warning, Error) to send to Microsoft Sentinel.

-If Delinea provides a sample schema, you can still forward it as-is; the Logic App will embed it into the
+If Delinea Platform provides a sample schema, you can still forward it as-is; the Logic App will embed it into the

 RawDatacolumn. -